 The gut or gastrointestinal tract (GI Tract) is the long tube that begins at the mouth and ends at the anal passage.
 It is responsible for processing food from the time it is first consumed until it is absorbed and released by the body as stool.

-A healthy gut is a sign of good health.
-However, the ‘leaky gut syndrome’, also known as intestinal permeability, is a condition that can disrupt your gut health and pave the path for a host of other medical conditions.
+"Leaky Gut Syndrome" also known as intestinal permeability, is a condition that can disrupt your gut health and pave the path for a host of other medical conditions.

 What Is the ‘Leaky Gut Syndrome’?